 Not everyone converts on the first visit.
 Actually, most don’t.

 It works because it feels familiar.
-People recognize the brand.
+People recognise the brand.
 That lowers resistance.

 Keep the Conversation Going